bkotara/solana-startup/README.md

 #### Failover to your Testnet Node

-Before running the failover, it's important to check if it's caught up - otherwise you'll exprience downtime.
+Before running the failover, it's important to check if it's caught up - otherwise you'll experience downtime.
 You can do this with the `catchup` command shown above.

 If your testnet validator is all caught up, you can initiate failover by first by running `./initiate_failover.sh` on your active node and then (sequentially) `./complete_failover.sh` on your inactive node.